AndersDeath/diary2/000-current.md

 # 03 May - Freitag  - Berlin - 589 Tag der Einwanderung - Hot Sunny

 The surgery went smooth.
 I went to the hospital early morning and did all preparations they asked me to do.
 I did everything well and if you see this lines I am still alive.
 It's really cool.
 Ksusha supported me and went to the hospital to pick me up.
 Without her I should be there for 24 hours.
 It's a very important part of healing process.
+Surely I feel pain and my mood is not so good.